 PRO TIP: When apologizing is necessary, be the FIRST one to step up and do it…be the bigger person…and mean your words.
 Say it with sincerity.
 It doesn’t have to be a long essay, it just needs to be real.
 Then forgive and walk away.
 Hang your hat on having done the right thing, no matter how painful it may have felt and let go of your expectations of anyone else involved.
 Your humility in that moment may restore a crucial relationship and may have just saved you weeks, months, or even years of unnecessary pain.

 Moral of the story: Apologies save relationships.
 I am convinced that more relationships are unnecessarily lost because people are unwilling to go low and humble themselves for the sake of another.
 It’s sad really.
 Pride destroys too many beautiful things.
 Don’t let it happen to you.
 Every time you humble yourself and choose not to defend yourself you look like Jesus.
 I find there are few things that look more Christlike to me on a day to day basis than people who are genuinely kind and people who are quick to own their faults or errors without defensiveness.
 Those people are trying to live a 1 Corinthians 13 kind of life and they impress me and give me a model of what I can become.

 So to close let’s practice the art of apologizing:

 Picture in your mind a situation where you wronged or upset someone lately.
 A situation that you have not yet reconciled.
 Got something yet?

 Now….go find that person that you just pictured in your mind and say those same words to them.
 Be courageous!
 Watch how your humility attracts Holy Spirit to fall on both of your hearts and also watch how that moment of vulnerability invites exponential intimacy and trust into your restoring relationship.
-You just became a more safe, loving, and trustworthy person!
-You just looked like Jesus!
-Good for you!
+You just became a more safe, loving, and trustworthy person.
+You just carried the heart of the Father.
+Well done.